GChristensen/ubiquitywe/README.md

 #### Additional functionality not found in the original UbiChr

-* Natural language parser from the original ubiquity.
+* Natural language parser from the original Ubiquity.
-* Elaborate settings pages/tutorial/API reference.
+* Elaborate setting pages/tutorial/API reference.
 * Command history.

 #### Differences with the original Ubiquity